Kernix13/mobile-menus/README.md

 ## Brief descrition of the project

 The project is to create different mobile menus that are accessible.
 There are 5 menus on this page that will have different entrances for mobile.
 The menus are accessible due to toggling of the ARIA attribute <code>aria-expanded</code>.

-They all have "magic" numbers.
+All the all have "_magic_" numbers.
 That makes sense for all but menu 1.
 For menu 1 I think I will give the hamburger icon/button a z-index to make it appear over the menu when it comes down.
 The same will have to be dome for the other menus as well.

 1. Mobile menu 1 comes from the top.
 2. Mobile menu 2 comes from the right.
 3. Mobile menu 3 comes from the left.
-4. Mobile menu 4: NOT WORKING - I want it to have a sidebar look that comes from the top-right
+4. Mobile menu 4: NOT WORKING - I want it to have a sidebar that enters from the top-right
-5. Mobile menu 5: same as above but on the left
+5. Mobile menu 5: same as above but on the top left

+> NOTE: It looks like `7rem` is the number to add to the `top` property if you want to add more

-> Just download the files and open `index.html` in the browser.
-I set the media query breakpoing high (`1300px`) so you can test the menus on desktop.
-Use DevTools to see the toggling of `true`/`false` for the `aria-expanded` attribute on the `<button>`.
+- Just download the files and open `index.html` in the browser.
+- I set the media query breakpoing high (`1300px`) so you can test the menus on desktop.
+- Use DevTools to see the toggling of `true`/`false` for the `aria-expanded` attribute on the `<button>`.

-## Basic layouts
+## Basic layout

 ```html
 <body>